This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Pie Crust Ingredients

-This has to be cooked and cooled so I like to make this first.
-You can also make this and refrigerate it for up to 24 hours.
+Instead of canned cherry pie filling for our cherry crumb pie, we are making a fresh cherry pie filling.
+The cherry pie filling has to be cooked and cooled so I like to make this first.
+You can also make your pie filling and refrigerate it for up to 24 hours.

-- Pit and chop the cherries.
+- Pit the sweet cherries.
 You can use a cherry pitter to make fast work of it.
 I use a cherry pitter that pits multiple cherries at once.
 Or you can use a single cherry pitter.
 If you don’t own a cherry pitter, then try popping the cherry pit out with a toothpick or the small end of a round pastry tip.
-Then half the cherries.
+If using frozen cherries, then this step is already done!
+Wahoo!

 - Cook the filling.
-I then cook down the cherries on the stovetop, with cornstarch, lemon juice, lemon zest, and sugar until the filling has thickened about 8 minutes.
+I then cook down the cherries on the stovetop in a medium saucepan, with cornstarch, lemon juice, lemon zest, and sugar until the filling has thickened about 8-10 minutes.
 As it’s cooking down I like to smash some of the cherries down with a potato masher.

 - Add the extracts.
 Remove the filling from the stovetop and stir in the extracts.

-The pie crust has to be refrigerated for at least 30 minutes (up to 3 days) before you try to roll it out.
-So I like to make this next, then let it rest in the fridge while I prepare the almond crumb topping.
-If the crust has been sitting for awhile in the fridge (like a day or more) let the pie crust sit for 10 minutes at room temperature to make it easier to roll out).
+The pie crust has to be refrigerated for at least 30 minutes before you try to roll it out.
+So I like to make this next, then let it rest in the fridge while I prepare the cherry crumb topping.
+If the crust has been sitting for awhile in the fridge (like a day or more) let the pie dough sit for 10 minutes at room temperature to make it easier to roll out).

 - Combine the flour and salt.
 In a food processor combine the flour and salt and pulse to combine.